 As with staff nurse salaries, a travel nurse salary can vary quite a bit depending on where you are in the country and what type of nursing you are going to do (med-surg vs. critical care, for example).
 According to the U.S. Department of Labor, the median pay for nurses is $32.91 an hour, or an annual salary of $68,450 per year; according to Indeed.com, the hourly rate for a travel nurse is $44.81 an hour.
-However, as a travel nurse, often the best approach to take when comparing compensation packages is to focus on weekly net pay.
+However, as a travel nurse, the best approach when comparing compensation packages is focus on weekly net pay.
 This is the estimated net amount that will be deposited into your account for working the contracted weekly hours—essentially, your actual take-home pay.

 How is weekly net pay calculated?

 To calculate net pay, subtract the estimated weekly taxes from the weekly taxable wage and add the remainder to the total weekly tax-free stipends to calculate the weekly net pay for a contract.
 For an even more detailed breakdown on calculating take-home pay, reach out to a Next Travel Nursing recruiter.